MPachicano/Final_Project/README.md

 # Heatmap of count matrix
 Known issue: I had to remove colnames because they were too complicated, and the heatmap wasn't being displayed.
 Will need to come back to this.
+Overall, this analysis (shown in the following heatmaps below) illustrate differential gene expression between groups.
+As you can see in the figures, it appears as though the "Treated" group has an increase differential gene expression compared to the "Untreated" groups.
+In addition, there is also less differential genetic expression in the Male groups.

 ## This is a heatmap of the multi-factor design (type + condition):
 The heatmaps below are of the various transformed data.
 ```{r}